 It's just different ages.
 Right.
 I'd love to get, well, that's just the be all end all that I know.
 I'd just love to get more kids involved.

 SAMANTHA: Yes.
 Yes.
 And you can learn so many life skills.
 I feel like, you know, we could 100% get into a dance as life life as dance metaphor about how to.
 Interact with people and how to, navigate uncertain circumstances and how to go with the flow and how to fake it till you make it and all, all of that fun stuff.

 KIMBERLEY: Yeah.
 The health benefits from the coordination and the skills that you learn not just in life, but within yourself are amazing.
 People should know, these things.

-SAMANTHA: Yes. so you mentioned competing with Bill. you mentioned showcases with Bill or, or show dance performances with Bill. has it been three years already since the 40th anniversary?
-Was that 20, 17,
+SAMANTHA: Yes.
+You mentioned competing with Bill.
+You mentioned showcases or show dance performances.
+Has it been three years already since the 40th anniversary?
+Was that 2017?

 SAMANTHA: Oh my gosh.